Originally posted on 12 Dec 2014.

 My personal, ‘go to’ place for maps is, www.mytopo.com.
 I’m sure there are other places out there just as good, but I’ve been very satisfied with mytopo’s offerings, so I stick with them.
 So much so that when I teach land nav, the maps I get for the class are from there.
 I don’t recommend the satellite version for a beginning class, because the student will be plotting coordinates and azimuths on it, and that’s a lot of cash for practice.
 But, to each his own.
 You have the scratch?
 Go for it.
 Otherwise, for a beginner or even an intermediate skilled land navigator, the topographic maps with or without relief shading will do you fine.
 Just make sure you get the MGRS lines (option available).

-An aside, don’t make the mistake of thinking that you don’t need to attend a good course or join an orienteering club to learn land nav well.
+An aside, if you’re watching videos from you tube, don’t make the mistake of thinking that you don’t need to attend a good course or join an orienteering club to learn land nav well.
 All the on-line courses or blog posts in the world can only do one thing: Familiarize you with the concepts, principles, and techniques.
 You need time under an experienced instructor to make sure you really gain the skill.
 I highly recommend reading/learning everything you can before attending a course.
 Doing so makes the class much more enjoyable for the participant, and learning kicks into high gear.